 Previously he was Director of Audit Strategy after being the Director of Financial Audit in the National Audit Office in Edinburgh.
 Prior to that, he worked in the private sector in audit and corporate finance roles as well as being a finance director in the financial services sector.
 He qualified as a chartered accountant with KPMG.
 Russell now undertakes various non-executive and charitable roles.

-Prior to taking up his current post, Alan spent 25 years in professional practice, latterly as a Director with PwC.
+Prior to taking up his current post, Alan was the Director of Finance in NHS Grampian and spent 25 years in professional practice, latterly as a Director with PwC.

 Lorna Meahan is the Director of Corporate Services at Dumfries and Galloway Council.
 Dumfries and Galloway is the third largest region in Scotland and the Council operates with a revenue budget of £350 million and over 6,500 staff.
 A member of the Council’s senior leadership team, Lorna is responsible for a wide range of professional and support services, including strategic planning and policy, organisational development, ICT, finance, procurement, human resources, legal and democratic support, performance and improvement and communications.
 A native of Glasgow Lorna has experience in both the public and private sectors.